mblstamps/stamps2018/installation.md

 ## Installation Instructions

-These are notes on installation for the various tools and packages we'll use throughout the course
+These are notes on installation for the various tools and packages we'll use throughout the course.

 ## Before you arrive